-In this recipe, I just added the spinach with cheese but many times I add some nice chopped mushroom and that is beautiful too.
+In this recipe, I just added the spinach with cheese but often I add some nice chopped mushroom, which is beautiful too.

 - Salmon Fillet Look out for good wild-caught salmon, yes, it is pricier but it is so much better and nutrient-rich than the regular farmed salmon.
 It is also important that your salmon fillet is skinless.
-If the salmon is sold skin-on, ask the fishmongers to remove it for you.
+If the salmon has the skin on, ask the fishmongers to remove it for you.

-- Pastry If this is frozen it is important to take it out of the freezer on time to be at room temperature when working with it.
+- Pastry If you are using frozen pastry it is important to take it out of the freezer on time to be at room temperature when working with it.

 - Egg wash It is an important one as it will make your salmon wellington look a real treat and a lot more attractive.
 Brushing will only take 30 seconds.

 - Spinach and creme cheese a combo made in heaven that cannot be replaced although I sometimes add chopped mushrooms too.
 These also help with keeping the salmon nice and moist.

-- Lemon Added as the last thing just before serving for a touch of tanginess, freshness, and much needed with any protein, seafood, in particular, acidity.
+- Lemon to add as the last thing just before serving for a touch of tanginess, freshness, and much needed with any protein, seafood, in particular, acidity.

-- Seasonings.
-A combination of salt, pepper, nutmeg, garlic, to give the dish the ultimate to die for flavours.
+- Seasonings A combination of salt, pepper, nutmeg, and garlic, gives the dish the ultimate die-for flavors.
 Thyme is also nice to add if you like.
 Do not forget the nutmeg!
 This makes a true difference.

 🔪 How to make salmon Wellington

 - First, sauté the onion with butter or oil or ghee, and garlic in a pan or in a skillet.
 Then add the cream cheese, spinach, and grated Parmesan.

-- Roll and cut the thawed puff pastry which should be at room temperature to avoid pastry to crack/break.
+- Roll and cut the thawed puff pastry which should be at room temperature to avoid the pastry cracking/breaking.

 - Place the lightly seasoned salmon onto the puff pastry, add the spinach mixture on top, and fold the puff pastry over the salmon.

 - Transfer the salmon to the prepared (lined with parchment paper) oven tray, give it a good egg wash a sprinkle of sesame seeds and bake for approximately 30-40 minutes.